Va1bhav512/weather_app_flutter/README.md

 The default value of the place for weather is set as Delhi.
 You can search for the place you want using the search bar.

 The search bar has a history feature which shows your previous searches.
-This data is stored in Firebase Database.
+This data is stored in Firestore Database.

 ![FirestoreDemo](./demo_assets/Firestore_database.png)